TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/troubleshooting.md

 > The client is not authorized to request a token using this method

 while trying to log into the Console, make sure you used the same `client-secret` in your {{% tts %}} configuration (`ttn-lw-stack-docker.yml` file) and for authorizing the Console client in [Running {{% tts %}}]({{< relref "running-the-stack" >}}).

+## Missing tenant ID

+If you are facing the `missing_tenant_id` error, that means you are trying to access the Console in a multi-tenant {{% tts %}} environment on an address that doesn't contain any tenant ID, e.g. `https://thethings.example.com`.
+To access the Console of a particular tenant in a multi-tenant environment, you have to specify a tenant ID as a URL subdomain, e.g. `https://<tenant-id>.thethings.network.com`.